wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Madison, WI 53701

-Mail-in requests of certified copies take about two weeks to be processed in addition to the mailing time.
-But uncertified copies take a longer processing time of about one month.
+Mail-in requests for certified copies take about two weeks to process, in addition to the mailing time.
+However, uncertified copies take a longer processing time of about one month.

-In-person requests of certified and uncertified copies take about two business hours to be completed.
-To request for a divorce certificate in person, submit the completed application form, applicable fee, and a copy of a valid ID to the State Vital Records Office located at:
+In-person requests for certified and uncertified copies take about two business hours to be completed.
+To request a divorce certificate in person, submit the completed application form, applicable fee, and a copy of a valid ID to the State Vital Records Office located at:

 Wisconsin Vital Records Office